 American Express has just announced an increased welcome offer on The Blue for Business® Credit Card from American Express, which is valid through April 20, 2016.
-This isn’t a card I’ve put much thought into in the past, though I think it might just offer the best return on everyday spend of any business credit card… and it has no annual fee!
+This isn’t a card I’ve put much thought into in the past, though I think it might just offer the best return on everyday spend of any business credit card… and it has no annual fee (Rates & Fees)!

 Card Welcome Bonus

 The card is offering a welcome bonus of 10,000 Membership Rewards points after making your first purchase on the card within your first three months of card membership, which is the standard introductory offer.